FTCTeam10298/2023-24-code/RoboCode/src/main/java/us/brainstormz/localizer/aprilTagLocalization/gabesTodo.md

 accept offset for x, y, and r
 (test function)

+CALIBRATION FUNCTION

+We have 5 points for both alliance sides that are reproducible.
+Every morning there are 30 minutes for calibration.

+There are two fields at WORLDS.

+...get real vs actual for all 5, get error for x and y,

 MAGICAL MYSTICAL APRILTAG PUBLISHING TRACK
 - James coords. - done I think
 - Pick Best Apriltag Function - very done